 To measure access to spatially distributed opportunities (e.g. jobs, people, schools), you will need to ensure at least one opportunity dataset has been added to your project.
-To add or manage opportunity datasets, click the grid icon on the sidebar:
+To add or manage opportunity datasets, click the grid icon on the sidebar for Opportunity Datasets.

 Opportunity datasets can be added either by uploading a CSV or shapefile representing the spatial distribution of opportunities, or by using the LODES data import tool (US only).

 Enter a name for the opportunity dataset source, then select the appropriate file(s).
 Once this is done, click the upload button to start the upload.
-Opportunity datasets will be saved with the source name you entered and the attribute/column names of the uploaded files.
+Opportunity datasets will be saved with the source name you entered and the attribute/column names, if any, of the uploaded files.

-After processing is complete, you can refresh the page and see dot-density maps of your datasets, converted to the analysis grid used in Conveyal Analysis.
+After processing is complete you can select a dataset from the dropdown menu to show a dot-density map of your opportunity data converted to the grid used in Conveyal Analysis.

 A Comma Separated Value (CSV) file can be used to represent opportunities as point features.
 The CSV should have columns for latitude, longitude, and one or more associated opportunity counts.